National Theatre, Launceston: Purchase by the Launceston City Council

 Following the Second World War, the theatre fell into financial hardship and after several years of closure was purchased by the Launceston City Council (LCC) for £A17,000.

 Although the LCC proposed the theatre be renamed the Margaret McIntyre Memorial Theatre after Margaret McIntyre, the first female elected to the Parliament of Tasmania, this never eventuated.

 The theatre continued to be used to host international theatrical performances, live music, amusements, as well as amateur theatre productions.
 In 1951, the stage was damaged in a fire caused by experimentation with flash powder, causing over £A6,000 worth of damage.

 Following the refurbishment of Hobart's Theatre Royal in 1954, Minister for Health Reg Turnbull requested the LCC approach Premier Robert Cosgrove for a grant to restore the National Theatre.

 In 1958, South African actor Morry Barling suddenly died onstage.
 The theatre remained active throughout the 1960s, largely hosting performances by the Tasmanian Ballet Company.

 Closure

 Due to ongoing costs, the LCC decided to sell the theatre in 1969, although events continued into the next year.
 The Australian Elizabethan Theatre Trust premiered Ermanno Wolf-Ferrari's comedic opera School for Fathers, Welsh dramatist Emlyn Williams performed his one-man show on the life of Charles Dickens and world-renowned pianist Winifred Atwell gave the final performance at the theatre on 14 November 1970.
 The building was sold to the printing company Foot & Playsted.

 Contemporary use

 The National Theatre has been greatly preserved by Foot & Playsted, who use the auditorium for storage.

-Since MONA FOMA festivities expanded to include Launceston in 2018, the National Theatre has been used for arts events by Quandamooka artist Megan Cope and visual artist Thomas Demand.
-In 2022 the National Theatre was featured in programming by Open House Launceston.
+The theatre hosted an event featuring Quandamooka artist Megan Cope and visual artist Thomas Demand as part of the arts festival MONA FOMA, curated by the Museum of Old and New Art, in 2022.

+The National was later included in programming by Open House Launceston later that year.